jawardell/ubiquitous-broccoli/README.md

 `./config`

-To generate STCs in a batch terminal, issue the following commands:
+To generate STCs in a batch command prompt, issue the following commands:

 `javac src/slopeTester.java`<br>